Coronavirus (COVID-19) Information

 - Implemented social distancing measures in the clinic.

 - Enhanced cleaning measures.

-- We are pleased to announce that Midwest is now offering virtual appointments from the safety and comfort of your own home.
+- We are offering virtual appointments from the safety and comfort of your own home.

-Please do not come to clinic if you have any new onset illness that involves fever, cough, shortness of breath, loss of smell or loss of taste.
+Please do not come to the clinic if you have any new onset illness that involves fever, cough, shortness of breath, loss of smell or loss of taste.

 This is a rapidly evolving situation and recommendations are changing quickly.
 You can trust we are doing our best to navigate this difficult time.

 How Can I Help Protect Myself and Others?

 There are simple everyday preventive actions to help prevent the spread of respiratory viruses.
 These include: